fjoao9744/python-multi-plataform-chat-app/desktop/prototypes/Readme.md

 # Prototype 04:
 Nesse prototipo eu decidi testar como vai funcionar ter multiplas paginas para melhorar a experiencia do usuario e multiplos arquivos para facilitar a compreenção do codigo.

+Futuras mudanças:
+- melhorar a estrutura do codigo
+- começar a utilização do ttk